wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 ## The Process

 Like anything with guitar, the way to make this tractable is to break it into small, ridiculously easy chunks, and keep practicing the chunks that give you trouble (and not repeat the ones you've already mastered!).
 Again, expect this to take take weeks at best.
-Expect to begin all of your practice sessions with some of the GTD tests on this page until you can pass [GTD-Notes.final](#GTD-Notes.final).
+Expect to begin all of your practice sessions with some of the GTD tests on this page until you can pass [TDG001](#TDG001).

 Follow this process to get to the end goal: